AUSTIN, Texas — Editor's note: This blog is no longer being updated.

-- Texas: More than 81,500 cases have been reported in the state, and more than 1,900 people in Texas have died, according to the Texas Department of State Health Services.
-The department estimates more than 54,000 people have recovered from the virus.
+- Texas: More than 100,000 cases have been reported in the state, and more than 2,100 people in Texas have died, according to the Texas Department of State Health Services.
+More than 3,100 people are hospitalized across the state.
+An estimated 65,329 people have recovered.

 - Central Texas counties: